-An signed approval of supervisor(s) and the coordinating professor mentioned in the application must be attached to the applications (unless you already have a study right in the B&M).
+A signed approval of supervisor(s) and the coordinating professor mentioned in the application must be attached to the applications (unless you already have a study right in the B&M).
 The supporting statement/commitment form (pdf)

 The doctoral programme offers 1-4-year positions.
 The salaried positions are for 1-4-years (*clinicians 6-48 months) of full time work and the length of the employment contract is determined by the stage of the applicant's doctoral thesis.

 *Exception: Applicants pursuing a specialist degree in medicine, dentistry, or veterinary medicine can apply for half of a UH-funded position (6 months/year).
 The applicants are expected to commit to full time (100%) doctoral training for a 6-month period and to specialist clinical training for the remaining six months of the same calendar year.
 Supplement your application with the "Letter of Commitment" indicating how the doctoral training period will be integrated with clinical work.
 Collect the requested information and signatures, scan and attach the letter as a pdf file to your application before the application deadline.

 You can find the application form for Doctoral Programme Brain & Mind during the application period (29.8-16.9.2022) on the University of Helsinki's Open Positions page: https://jobs.helsinki.fi/job/Doctoral-Programme-Brain-&-Mind-salaried-doctoral-researcher-positions/752841102/

 When applying for a funded position, please use the English application form and write all parts of the application in English.
 Other applications will not be considered.